qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 values are stored and what kind of constraints are placed on computations (for example, if the integer is stored directly on an FPGA and an add instruction is performed on an FPGA then a back-end should specify this).

+### Error Messages
+There are two forms of error messages that can occur as a result of submission of adaptive profile programs to a back-end:

+1. Compile-time error messages.
+2. Runtime error messages.

+1. can occur when a back-end doesn't support some of the optional features from **Bullets 8-15**.
+In this case, the back-end should flag which features in the module flags that were enabled that it does not support.
+Additionally, if there specific limitations on the support of certain features, like not supporting a particular instruction in
+**Bullet 9**, then the back-end should return an error message indicating the type of instruction that was not supported.

+2. can occur when opting into features such as the classical computations in **Bullets 9-11**.
+In there, if division or remainder instructions are supported, then a division by 0 error can occur.
+In the case that a shot executing the program encounters such a real-time error, then an error code should be reported for the shot in the QIR output format section for the given shot.
 ### LLVM 15 Opaque Pointers
 The transition to LLVM 15 means that the `%Result*` and `%Qubit*` representations of qubits and measurement results will no longer be valid.
 The changes to these pointer representations are orthogonal to the concerns of the adaptive profile other than that the signature of the measurement instruction